andrewsuzuki/kr-solutions/README.md

 # kr-solutions

-These are my solutions to the exercises found in *The C Programming Language* (Second Edition) by Brian W. Kernighan and Dennis M. Ritchie (also known as K&amp;R).
-Feel free to borrow from them.
+These are my solutions to the exercises found in *The C Programming Language* (Second Edition; also known as K&R), written by Brian W. Kernighan and Dennis M. Ritchie.

+I'm attempting to solve every exercise in the book, since I haven't found a complete repo on GitHub yet (or at least in the first two pages of search results).
+It's a work in progress.

+Exercises per chapter:

+* ch1: 23
+* ch2: 10
+* ch3: 6
+* ch4: 14
+* ch5: 20
+* ch6: 6
+* ch7: 9
+* ch8: 8

 ## Contributors